• Skip to main content

 For the decorations:

-• Place frosting in the a piping bag and pipe a small rosette on each slice.
-(I made two quick batches.
+• Whip frosting so it's slightly thick, then divide it into how many colours you want to use to decorate the top of your fudge.
+(Note: I made two quick batches.
 I used ½ cup confectioners sugar, 1 drop food colouring and 1 tablespoon heavy cream, and mixed.
 Super easy to make.
-Or just pick up some pre-made frosting.)
+Or just pick up some pre-made frosting, whatever works for you.)

-• Place googly eyes on each piece randomly.
+• Lastly, place the googly eyes randomly on the frosting on each piece of fudge.

 Notes